The impact of RPA on the BPO industry

 Before diving further, we must look at what business process outsourcing is.
 The number of business operations is multiplying, so managing all the minor aspects of the workload can become daunting.

-BPO or business process automation is a business method where third-party vendors take responsibility for any part of a business operation.
+BPO or business process outsourcing is a business method where third-party vendors take responsibility for any part of a business operation.
 This method is also popularly known as subcontracting.
 Here, the third party will be employed and have a contract that provides the responsibility to carry out one or more business operations.

 BPO usually is done to get help in two aspects of your operation.